sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 **It's relatively safe to set the speed to 24 MHz**, but if you experience issues with the emulator, try lowering the speed to 12.5 MHz or even 6 MHz.
 Any modern microSD card should be able to handle these speeds without issue.

-## 🛠️ Setting Up the Development Environment

-This project is based on an early version of the [SidecarTridge Multi-device Microfirmware App Template](https://github.com/sidecartridge/md-microfirmware-template).
-To set up your development environment, please follow the instructions provided in the [official documentation](https://docs.sidecartridge.com/sidecartridge-multidevice/programming/).

 ## What changed in v1.1.0

 Highlights of version **v1.1.0**: